 These and other features were described in 1977 by the Kansas City Landmarks Commission, on a form that nominated nine of Mrs. Hook’s Kansas City residences to the National Register of Historic Places.
 Her skill at designing buildings for steep hillsides was also recognized in the nomination form :

 …[A development company] asked Mrs. Hook to design a home to demonstrate effective hillside construction.
 The site selected for this demonstration home had not only to solve the problem of hillside construction, but also to handle the unusual situation of a double frontage of streets of different elevations and on a lot of irregular proportions.
 Mrs. Hook masterfully conquered all of these difficulties in the design of this home and as a result, boosted the sale of hillside lots….

 Such sites also allowed Mrs. Hook to compose buildings with asymmetrical facades and projecting extensions or wings.

-Mrs. Hook never forgot her Pine Mountain experience and the serenity, isolation, old-time ways that she found there.
-She remained a member of the School’s Board of Trustees well into her 90s and died at the age of 101 years on the date of her birthday, September 8, 1978.
+Mrs. Hook never forgot her Pine Mountain experience and the serenity, isolation, and old-time ways that she found there.
+She remained a member of the School’s Board of Trustees well into her 90s and died at the age of 101 years on September 8, 1978, the same date as her birthday.

 The American Institute of Architects, which earlier had denied her membership, presented her with a plaque for distinguished service on her 100th birthday.
 The fall 1991 newsletter (no. 3) for the International Archive of Women in Architecture stated the following:

-To review Mary Rockwell Hook’s architecture at Pine Mountain Settlement School, see BUILT ENVIRONMENT for the specific building.
+To review Mary Rockwell Hook’s architecture at Pine Mountain Settlement School, see BUILT ENVIRONMENT for specific details of the buildings.